FIFA won't discipline Norway for pro-human rights T-shirts - WHIZ News

 FIFA president Gianni Infantino said last week Qatar has made social progress because of becoming the World Cup host.

-Some of Norway’s soccer clubs have called for a boycott of the World Cup.
+Some of Norway’s soccer clubs have called for a boycott of the tournament in Qatar.
+That is unlikely partly because FIFA’s World Cup regulations state that teams withdrawing from next year’s tournament can be banned from the 2026 edition.
+The first 48-team World Cup — with 16 European teams qualifying instead of 13 — will be hosted in the United States, Canada and Mexico.

-National team coach Stale Solbakken said ahead of the Gibraltar game that his team “can do things that the world might see” to put pressure on Qatar.
+Norway coach Stale Solbakken said ahead of the Gibraltar game his team “can do things that the world might see” to put pressure on Qatar.

+FIFA loosened its rules at the last World Cup in Russia regarding the Iranian protest, a campaign supported by its president Gianni Inantino.

+At Iran’s opening game in St. Petersburg, female fans unfurled banners protesting for their right to attend men’s soccer games at home.
+A ban had been imposed since the 1979 Islamic revolution.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports